Aquaveo/NWM-BigQuery-Tutorial/docs/source/Add Form Functionality in javascript.rst

 ------------------------------------
 Begin by opening `public/js/main.js`

-As part of your queries, you'll need to have a forecast offset.
+As part of your queries, you'll need to include a forecast offset.
 This number will need to change according to what table you're querying, so we'll need to add a way to change this number dynamically.

 Setup for forecast offset dynamic changes by adding this code: